Experimental Tests of Invariant Set Theory

-IST has been described as not so much a quantum theory of gravity (like String Theory and Loop Quantum Gravity), but a gravitational theory of the quantum \cite{Palmer2016IST}.
-Aside from its deterministic nature, nowhere is this more apparent than in how it views the regime where gravitational and quantum effects should both be present.
-In \textit{Invariant Set Theory}, it is described as positing no gravitons and so no supersymmetry (spin-2 gravitons typically being seen as hinting at supersymmetry).
-Instead, it suggests that gravity is inherently decoherent, turning gravitationally-affected superpositions into maximally mixed states.
-IST also suggests that effects typically considered signs of dark matter/dark energy are instead due to the ``smearing" of energy-momentum on space-times neighbouring $\mathcal{M}_U$ on $I_U$ influencing curvature of $\mathcal{M}_U$.
-This smearing avoids precise singularities in $\mathcal{M}_U$ - this avoidance being a key goal of many previous attempts to quantise General Relativity.
-However, Palmer admits in that paper that all of this still requires quantification.
-We attempt to begin this here.
+Palmer describes IST as not so much a quantum theory of gravity (like String Theory and Loop Quantum Gravity), but a gravitational theory of the quantum \cite{palmer2016invariantsettheory}.
+Aside from its determinate nature, nowhere is this more true than in how IST models regimes where gravitational and quantum effects are both present.
+The paper \textit{Invariant Set Theory} describes the theory as positing no gravitons and so no supersymmetry \cite{palmer2016invariantsettheory} (spin-2 gravitons typically being seen as hinting at supersymmetry \cite{Engelbrecht2022Supersymm}).
+Instead, the paper holds that gravity is inherently decoherent, turning gravitationally-affected superpositions into maximally mixed states.
+This paper also claims that effects typically considered signs of either dark matter or dark energy could instead be in some way due to various manifestations of the ``smearing" of energy-momentum on space-times neighbouring our universe $\mathcal{M}_U$ on the invariant fractal set $I_U$ influencing curvature of $\mathcal{M}_U$.
+It claims this smearing avoids precise singularities in $\mathcal{M}_U$: avoiding singularities being a key goal of many previous attempts to quantise General Relativity.